 Description

-DESCRIPTION: the pillbox is an irregular hexagon in plan, facing onto the sea (east).
-It is constructed of shuttered, reinforced concrete with three embrasures facing onto the sea, to the east, south-east and north-east sides.
-There is a hatch-type entrance on the west side which has been blocked with corrugated iron.
-Internally there are signs of wooden shuttering.
-The pillbox has sunk into the ground almost level with its embrasures.
+The pillbox, located north-east of Knoll House Hotel, is a 20th-century military structure.
+It has an irregular hexagonal shape and faces the sea to the east.
+The construction is made of shuttered, reinforced concrete, featuring three embrasures that look out towards the sea on the east, south-east, and north-east sides.
+On the west side, there is a hatch-type entrance that has been blocked with corrugated iron.
+Inside, there are indications of wooden shuttering.
+The pillbox has settled into the ground, nearly aligning with its embrasures.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.